 WDFW recognizes that some of the best hunting opportunities occur on private industrial forest lands.
 WDFW works cooperatively with private timber companies to maintain reasonable public access during established hunting seasons.
-Private industrial forestlands have typically been open for public access, but hunters should always remember access granted to private property is a privilege.
+Private industrial forestlands have typically been open for public access, but hunters should also refrain from calling timber companies and asking them hunting questions.
+Foresters are very busy and hunters should be referring these types of questions to their local WDFW wildlife biologists.